Dalton Schultz: 2021 season

 Schultz started 15 out of 17 games, registering career highs in every statistical category with 78 receptions (second on the team), 808 yards (third on the team) and eight touchdowns (tied for team lead).
 He became the second tight end in franchise history to reach 70 receptions in a single-season and the seventh to have over 100 receptions in his career.

-Schultz had six receptions for 80 yards and two touchdowns in the third game against the Philadelphia Eagles.
-In the next game, he recorded six receptions for 58 yards and a touchdown in the fourth against the Carolina Panthers.
+Schultz had six receptions for 80 yards and two touchdowns in Week 3 against the Philadelphia Eagles.
+In the next game, he recorded six receptions for 58 yards and a touchdown against the Carolina Panthers.
 The following week, Schultz had six receptions for 79 yards in the fifth game against the Giants.

-He made 6 receptions for 53 yards and one touchdown in the tenth game against the Kansas City Chiefs.
+Schultz made six receptions for 53 yards and one touchdown in the tenth game against the Kansas City Chiefs.
 He had eight receptions for 67 yards and one touchdown in the fourteenth game against the Giants.
 He made eight receptions for 82 yards and one touchdown in the fifteenth game against the Washington Football Team.
 He had 2 touchdowns on three receptions for 21 yards in the season finale against the Eagles.

-Schultz led the team in receptions (seven) and receiving yards (89) during the Wild Card 17–23 playoff loss against the San Francisco 49ers.
+Schultz led the team in receptions (seven) and receiving yards (89) during the Wild Card 17–23 playoff loss to the San Francisco 49ers.